 Fear is something that everyone feels every day.
-It may be a small fear that we will not get to the store before it closes, or it may be a big fear like a hurricane.
+It may be a small fear that we won't get to the store before it closes, or it may be a big fear like a hurricane.
 In some instances fear keeps us safe, as a fear of fire teaches us to be cautious with it.
 In other instances an unrealistic fear, such as being afraid to go outside of the house, can prevent us from fully participating in life.
 Being able to recognize the feeling of fear and deciding how to deal with it are very important social skills to learn.
-The exercise below will give you and your family member the opportunity to learn ways of figuring out what your family member may be afraid of and then how to best deal with those fears.
+The exercise below will give you and your students opportunities to learn ways of figuring out what your students may be afraid of and how they can best deal with those fears.

 It is often hard for people to express their fears.
 This may be because they do not understand what they are feeling, or because they are afraid that someone will just say "Oh don't be silly!
 That's nothing to be afraid of."
-When working with your family member it is important to remember that, to you, the fear may seem silly, but to your family member it is real and should be recognized as such.
-We fear that which we do not understand or know about.
-Affirming your family member's fear is important.
-Helping him or her to understand fear will build trust, enabling him or her to express these fears.
-Feeling safe to express fear will also help protect them from abusive situations, or to report if someone has abused them in any way.
+When working with your students it is important to remember that to you a fear may seem silly, but to your students it is real and should be recognized as such.
+We fear that which we do not understand.
+Affirming your students' fears is important.
+Helping them to understand what they are afraid of will enable them to be more willing to express fears.
+Feeling safe to express their fears will also protect them from abusive situations.